lemppu/openrw/rwgame/config/README.md

 ### RWGame.cpp

-Calls individual values of the member `config` of the parent class.
+Calls individual values of the member `config` of the parent class:

+* gamedataPath()
+* hudScale()
+* gameLanguage()

 ### states/DebugState.cpp

+Mouse y-axis inversion is read from config to a member variable.

 ### states/IngameState.cpp

+Mouse y-axis inversion is read from config to a member variable.

 ## TODO